Trayvon Is Already A Verb

 Don’t let a proper name become a common noun

 On election night of 2008, I was so excited that President Barack Obama won.
 I never thought I would live to see the day that the leader of the United States would be a African American man.
 One of the first things I thought about his election is that I hoped he would not be assassinated.
 The second thing is that I hoped is that young Black men would pull up their sagging jeans.

-It may seem trivial to be concerned about saggy pants, but at the time I live in New York City and I bore witness to boxers and briefs shown by many young men wearing saggy pants as they rode the subway or walked to school.
-I get that it is a style, but is so aesthetically displeasing to me.
+It may seem trivial to be concerned about saggy pants, but at the time I lived in New York City, and I bore witness to boxers and briefs shown by many young men wearing saggy pants as they rode the subway or walked to school.
+I get that it is a style, but it is so aesthetically displeasing to me.
 For some reason, I thought Obama’s presidency would inspire young men to pull up their pants.

 Last year, President Obama said that if he had a son, he would look like Trayvon.
 A few days ago, George Zimmerman was acquitted of killing Trayvon.
 There have been protests all across the country with people holding signs that say “We are all Trayvon”.
 I appreciate the protests but I disagree with the assertion.

 Black people are not a monolith.
 We are not all the same.
 We share many experiences because of our race.
 However, where we live, who are our parents and what we do play a major part in shaping who we are.

 Three days a week, I walk four miles on a running track at a middle school.
 Today I saw the football team come out to the track.
 They were about forty young Black men running practice drills.
 I wondered if their parents have talked to them about the trial.
 I wondered if their parents hugged them tighter now.
 I wondered if they thought they were all Trayvon.